potpiejimmy/dncash-io/HOWTO.md

 Each customer that registers with dncash-io typically uses one or more of the following APIs:
-1. __Token API__: The Token API provides secure operations invoked by authorized entities such as banking backends or secure personal wallets.
+1. [__Token API__](#Token-API): The Token API provides secure operations invoked by authorized entities such as banking backends or secure personal wallets.
 A bank may use the Token API to create pre-authorized cash value tokens for registered end-user devices (smartphones) on behalf of their customers that can later be redeemed at a cash point or an ATM.
-2. __Cash API__: The Cash API is used by secure cash devices such as ATMs and cash registers.
+2. [__Cash API__](#Cash-API): The Cash API is used by secure cash devices such as ATMs and cash registers.
 It provides methods to verify, lock and confirm cash tokens with the service.
+3. [__Mobile API__](#Mobile-API): The Mobile API is used directly by consumer devices to trigger cashout operations at a cash-point.
-3. __Clearing API__: The Clearing API provides access to account clearing information to be used for settlement processes.
+4. [__Clearing API__](#Clearing-API): The Clearing API provides access to account clearing information to be used for settlement processes.

 ## Typical usage scenario, step-by-step